ObjectModules/deploy/[Mapping]-Spreading.md

 ###By Diagram
 To show the spreading by diagram simply make it a copy of the routines, put another word to replace the word of `info`, let's take the word of `world` then.

+You will got 2 mapping now, one for your routines and another one for the new process.
+Let's follow _[[the rules|[Mapping]-Spreading#rules]]_ one by one.

 So now you have two mapping with a different process.
-One for your routines and another one for the new process.

-On fulfilling the rule on making a clear sign that a new process is being carried out of the routines then just put _a separated line_ in between,
+On fulfilling the rule on making a clear sign that a new process is being carried out of the routines then just put _a line_ in between.

-So when applying _[[the rules|[Mapping]-Spreading#rules]]_ all together then the diagram will be shown as below:
+So when applying those steps all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)
 You can see that this spreading has _four (4) processes_, just exactly like when we count the number of elements inside _[[a routine|[Mapping]-Routines]]_.